L. Tolstoy and Dostoyevsky: Reviews from Critics

 The dissertation "Leo Tolstoy and Dostoevsky" was published for a year on the pages of Mir Iskusstva and caused persistent irritation among the conservative readers, who considered Merezhovsky's views regarding Russian classics as unacceptably "liberal"."A seemingly infinite article lingers in 'Mir Iskusstva' written by Mr Merezhovsky about Leo Tolstoy and Dostoevsky, which like all of Mr Merezhovsky's critical articles, is a characteristic porridge made up of honey and tar.
 Mr Merezhovsky has surpassed himself this time, however.
 On speaking of Anna Karenina, Mr Merezhovsky attempts to place the heroine of this novel among Tolstoy's other creations and in order to do this he compares Anna Karenina...to Vronsky's horse Fru-Fru...That's how well they write in Mir Iskusstva!"One of the few contemporaries who appreciated Merezhovsky's work on Tolstoy and Dostoevsky was Vasily Rozanov.
 He believed that "before us ... is an entirely new phenomenon for our critique: object criticism instead of subjective criticism, the dissection of a writer, and not the profession of oneself".
 Pozanov wrote: "Merezhovsky bared his chest to Tolstoy, like a Hellen to a Barbarian, with true sincerity and great artistic strength.
-He has grappled with "inactivity", "a lack of marriage", a superficial "resurrection", and a great many spells of boredom and drought from Tolstoy over the last few years"...At this point he has taken in hand a Tolstoy who, in recent years, is dismally symbolic, constantly constricted, entirely negative and uninspired, empty and devoid of life."Nikolai Berdyaev who, as a whole, classified Merezhovsky's work to be of high quality, nevertheless noted in his article "New Christianity" that the author "never fully understood or truly appreciated" L.Tolstoy.
+He has grappled with "inactivity", "a lack of marriage", a superficial "resurrection", and a great many spells of boredom and drought from Tolstoy over the last few years"...At this point he has taken in hand a Tolstoy who, in recent years, is dismally symbolic, constantly constricted, entirely negative and uninspired, empty and devoid of life."Nikolai Berdyaev who, as a whole, classified Merezhovsky's work to be of high quality, nevertheless noted in his article "New Christianity" that the author "never fully understood or truly appreciated" Tolstoy.